Virtual reality: Health and safety

 Virtual reality sickness (also known as cybersickness) occurs when a person's exposure to a virtual environment causes symptoms that are similar to motion sickness symptoms.
 Women are significantly more affected than men by headset-induced symptoms, at rates of around 77% and 33% respectively.
 The most common symptoms are general discomfort, headache, stomach awareness, nausea, vomiting, pallor, sweating, fatigue, drowsiness, disorientation, and apathy.
 For example, Nintendo's Virtual Boy received much criticism for its negative physical effects, including "dizziness, nausea, and headaches".
 These motion sickness symptoms are caused by a disconnect between what is being seen and what the rest of the body perceives.
 When the vestibular system, the body's internal balancing system, does not experience the motion that it expects from visual input through the eyes, the user may experience VR sickness.
 This can also happen if the VR system does not have a high enough frame rate, or if there is a lag between the body's movement and the onscreen visual reaction to it.
 Because approximately 25–40% of people experience some kind of VR sickness when using VR machines, companies are actively looking for ways to reduce VR sickness.

 Vergence-accommodation conflict (VAC) is one of the main causes of virtual reality sickness.

 In January 2022 The Wall Street Journal found that VR usage could lead to physical injuries including leg, hand, arm and shoulder injuries.
-VR usage has also been tied to incidents that resulted in neck injuries, and death.
+VR usage has also been tied to incidents that resulted in neck injuries (especially injures to the cervical vertebrae).